 An officer reported a fight in the W building men’s locker room with a Hispanic male subject.
 The subject was checked for warrants which came back out of Temple City.
 The subject was booked at Pasadena Police Department Jail for the outstanding warrant.

 A student reported his bicycle was stolen south of the shuttle stop in Lot 6.

-Victoria Ivie is the Features Editor at the Courier.
-She is majoring in Photojournalism and hopes to work as a Photojournalist in a major publication where she is able to travel for work.
+Victoria Ivie is the Editor-in-Chief at the Courier.
+She is majoring in photojournalism and hopes to work as a photojournalist in a major publication where she is able to travel for work.
 Her photography work can be found in the Courier as well as on instagram at vi.photos.